-• Decreasing disparities in incidence and mortality rates for hepatocellular cancer (HCC) by increasing the provision of vaccination and screening for hepatitis B virus and screening for hepatitis C virus (following USPSTF guidelines), diagnostic testing,

-- HCC incidence is significantly higher in Texas Hispanics, blacks, and Asian/Pacific Islanders than in non-Hispanic whites.2 - Significantly higher HCC rates in Texas Hispanics versus the United States are driven by very high rates among Hispanics in South Texas.2 - o Males have significantly higher incidence and mortality rates than females.2 - Age at diagnosis is shifting toward younger patients, both in Texas and the United States.2
+- Decreasing disparities in incidence and mortality rates for hepatocellular cancer (HCC) by increasing the provision of vaccination and screening for hepatitis B virus and screening for hepatitis C virus (following USPSTF guidelines), diagnostic testing, navigation that ensures access to viral treatment, and education on risk factors and on reducing transmission of hepatitis - HCC incidence is significantly higher in Texas Hispanics, blacks, and Asian/Pacific Islanders than in non-Hispanic whites. - Significantly higher HCC rates in Texas Hispanics versus the United States are driven by very high rates among Hispanics in South Texas. - $\circ$ Males have significantly higher incidence and mortality rates than females. - Age at diagnosis is shifting toward younger patients, both in Texas and the United States.